New York Marijuana Possession Laws

 Class E Felony:

-• Unlawful possession of marijuana that weighs above five pounds or marijuana concentrate that weighs above two pounds.
+• Unlawful possession of 5 - 10 pounds of marijuana or marijuana concentrate that weighs above 2 pounds.

-• Unlawful sales of more than 16 ounces of marijuana or more than five ounces of marijuana concentrate.
+• Unlawful sales of more than 16 ounces of marijuana or more than 5 ounces of marijuana concentrate.

 • Unlawful sales of more than three ounces of marijuana or more than 24 grams of marijuana concentrate to a person less than 18 years of age.
 Except it complies with article three of the marijuana law.